 Canoe Rising: Paddling Cloudy Waters

 Canoe Rising was founded in 2018 by five students after they took American Indian Environmental Issues and Ecological Perspectives with Professor Vicente Diaz.
 Undergraduates Jacob Bernier, Chrissy Pettit, Kaytlyn Lundstrom, Gabriela Ines Diaz, and Olivia Stout created the student group because of the interest Diaz’s course sparked about Native canoes and water traditions.
-Together, the five kickstarted an all-inclusive club rooted in a desire to learn as well as serve Minnesota’s lakes.
+Together, the five kickstarted an all-inclusive club rooted in a desire to learn about and serve Minnesota’s lakes.

 Understanding Our Waters